rkrath123/csm/helm_deployment_history.md

 ```

-## Script to find  helm  deployment status history for ALL samespace in CSM with o/p
+## Script to find  helm chart  deployment status history for ALL samespace in CSM with o/p

 ```
 #!/bin/bash